Discover the history of 'Danny and the Deep Blue Sea' off Broadway

 Actor Sam Rockwell produces the 2023 run after teaming up with Abbott in Sam Shepard’s Fool for Love at the Williamstown Theatre Festival in 2014.
 (In his review, Brantley called Abbott’s performance “perfect in his incomprehension.”)

 Rockwell has also worked with Shanley before: In 2003, they both appeared in an early reading of Stephen Adly Guirgis’s play The Last Days of Judas Iscariot.
 (Guirgis once directed Shanley’s Italian American Reconciliation – it all comes full circle!)
-Shanley read for the role of the Devil, while Rockwell read for the title character and went on the play him in the Public’s production.
+Shanley read for the role of the Devil, while Rockwell read for the title character and went on to play him in the Public’s production.

 Top image credit: John Turturro (1983), Rosemarie DeWitt (2004), and Aubrey Plaza and Christopher Abbott (2023) in Danny and the Deep Blue Sea.
 (Photos by Martha Swope and Joan Marcus; 2023 image courtesy of production)